asengupta/avishek.net/_posts/2022-12-04-pytorch-guide-plenoxels-nerf-part-1.md

 In this specific post, however, we will start building out a simple volumetric renderer.
 On the way, we will also discuss the pinhole camera model, on which most of our rendering will be based on.

-### The Pinhole Camera Model and some Linear Algebra
+### The World Camera Model and some Linear Algebra

 The pinhole camera model has the following characteristics.